district0x/district-ui-component-form/README.md

 Validation errors are expected to mirror the shape of data, divided into :local and :remote.
 Local group is always on, where remote errors persists only until the inputs are touched.

-## License

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.